BrianBruneau/Blackjack-game-built-in-JS-/README.md

 1. I would have added functionality for more than 1 player vs dealer.
 2. I would have added a double down function, possibly.
+3. Added a paypal function for users to gamble their lives away.

 ## Instructions..